c-rizz/lr_gym/README.md

 Three different ROS packages are included:

-* gazebo_gym is the main package, and provides the means to easily implement RL ROS environments, and the various demos.
+* lr_gym is the main package, and provides the means to easily implement RL ROS environments, and the various demos.
 * gazebo_gym_env_plugin implements a gazebo plugin for controlling gazebo simulations according to the needs of RL methods.
 In particular it allows to step the simulation of precise durations, to obtain renderings from simulated cameras even while the simulation is stopped and reduces communication overhead making simulation MUCH faster.
-* gazebo_gym_utils provides various utilities for helping development.
+* lr_gym_utils provides various utilities for helping development.
 Important ones are:
     - A node that can receive and execute moveit commands via ROS messaging.
 This is needed as an intermediate node for controlling moveit from python3 code.
     - A ros controller that allows to perform effort control on top of a gravity-compensation controller